Signature generation via MPC

 Currently, we support the following signature formats:

-The MPC network is developed in collaboration with NEAR One.
-Some details can be found herearrow-up-right.
+The MPC network is developed in collaboration with **NEAR One**.\

 While on-chain smart contracts are used for signature generation on the NEAR blockchain, we focus primarily on the **off-chain signing API**, which offers higher bandwidth and lower latency.